FusionAuth/fusionauth-site/site/learn/expert-advice/tokens/building-a-secure-jwt.md

  12.728000   0.008000  12.736000 ( 12.751313)
 ```

 Don't focus on the absolute numbers, they're going to change based on the programming language, particular run and server horsepower.
 Instead, look at the ratios.
 RSA encoding took approximately 9 times as long as HMAC encoding.
 ECC took almost two and a half times as long to encode and twice as long to decode.
 The code is [available](https://github.com/FusionAuth/fusionauth-example-ruby-jwt/blob/master/benchmark_algos.rb).
 Symmetric signatures are simply faster than asymmetric options.

-However, the symmetric nature of HMAC also has security implications, unless you trust and control your clients.
-The token consumer can create a JWT indistinguishable from a token created by the creator, because both have access to the algorithm and the shared secret.
+However, the symmetric nature of HMAC also has security implications, unless you trust and control your JET consumers.
+The token consumer can create a JWT indistinguishable from a token from the creator, because both have access to the algorithm and the shared secret.

-However, the second factor in choosing the correct algorithm is distributing the secret.
+The second factor in choosing the correct algorithm is distributing the secret.
 HMAC requires a shared secret to decode and encode the token.
 This means you need some way to get the secret to both the creator and consumer of the JWT.
 If you control both, this is not a problem; you can just put the secret in whatever secrets management solution you use and have both entities pull the secret from there.
 However, if you want outside entities to be able to verify your tokens without sharing a secret, choose an asymmetric option.
 This might happen if the consumer is operated by a different organizational department or perhaps a different business, but still needs to verify the authenticity of a JWT.
 The JWT creator can use the [JWK](https://tools.ietf.org/html/rfc7517) specification to publish the public keys in a well known location, and then the consumer of the JWT can validate it using that key.

 There needs to be much less trust of the token consumer with RSA or similar algorithms.
 The token consumer doesn't need any access to the key used to encode the token, and so cannot generate a JWT.